Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 — Luke 14:15

-"Shulchan" שֻׁלְחָן is rooted in a Hebrew word meaning to "send forth" (shalach שָׁלַח).
-The only difference between the words "table" and "send" is the letter "nun" at the end of the word.
+Moreover, "shulchan" שֻׁלְחָן is rooted in a Hebrew word meaning to "send forth" (shalach שָׁלַח).
+The only difference between the words "table" and "send" is the Hebrew letter nun at the end of the word "table."

-Pictographically speaking, the "nun" is represented by a seed from which life is produced, illustrating the concept of perpetual and or eternal life.
-Bread is made from the crushed seeds of grain and considered the staff of life.
+Pictographically speaking, the "nun" נָ is represented by a seed from which life is produced, illustrating the concept of perpetual or eternal life.
+Bread is made from crushed grain seeds and was considered the staff of life in the ancient world.

-Therefore, the table is where we partake of the one whom God sent, Jesus the King of Kings.
-It is through Jesus that He shares and gives His eternal life with those who have responded to His invitation.
+From a New Testament perspective, the table is where we commune and partake of the one God sent, Jesus, the King of Kings.
+Through Jesus, He shares His eternal life with those who have responded to His invitation.

-The following is a quote from Jesus related to this shortly after the people attempted to force Him into being an earthly king.
+The following is a quote from Jesus related to Him being understood as a King by the people.
+In this particular scene, the people attempt to force Him into being an earthly king.

 Jesus perceived that they were about to come and take Him by force to make Him king.

 He redirects the conversation to His heavenly table and Lordship.

 . . .
 I am the bread of life, Jesus told them . . .
 This is the will of him who sent me . . . that everyone who sees the Son and believes in him will have eternal life . . .